ionos-enterprise/ionos-enterprise-sdk-java/README.md

 ## Examples

-The following examples make a couple of assumptions.
+The examples in this section make two assumptions:

 1. The ProfitBricks account credentials will be set through environment variables: